-Make Sure You’re Doing Things Legally
+Are You’re Doing Things Legally?

 If a songwriter is represented by one of the companies above, you are legally required to pay for the license to use that song in your store.
 However, it’s not too difficult to find out which songwriters unassociated with these companies.
 SESAC only represents about 30,000 songwriters, so it may be possible to avoid paying a licensing fee to that company.
 To find out which songs/songwriters are associated with SESAC, click here.

 What Types of Songs Should You Choose?

 Choosing the wrong music for your business can result in customer dissatisfaction — it can cause people to leave your store with no desire to come back, which would result in fewer sales.
 The right music, however, can encourage people to not only stay longer at your retail store but also to come back.
 Check out these results from a survey on music’s impact in public spaces, Uncovering a Musical Myth.